Apocalypse of Elijah: Manuscript history

 Two of the foundational Coptic texts of the Apocalypse of Elijah were edited and published by George Steindorff near the end of the 19th century, one of which was obtained from St. Shenoute's White Monastery, has been dated to the early 4th century and contained the beginning and conclusion of the text, but was missing most of the middle portion.
 Another incredibly important manuscript dated to the 4th or 5th century is that published through the Chester Beatty Library, which to this day is the most complete variant of the text to be discovered.

-There exists a papyrus fragment dated to 4th century which is written in the ancient Greek and encompasses only a small section of the end of the Apocalypse of Elijah.
+There exists a papyrus fragment dated to 4th century which is written in ancient Greek and includes only a small section of the end of the Apocalypse of Elijah.
 Additionally, this Greek text does not entirely overlap any of the other manuscripts discovered, which suggests that it may be an iteration of an earlier alternative Greek manuscript.